DIAGNOSED WITH MESOTHELIOMA?

-Helping Asbestos Exposure Victims in Carlisle, Hanover, Harrisburg, Lancaster & York
+Helping Asbestos Exposure Victims in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York

 Approximately 11 million people were exposed to asbestos between 1940 and 1978, per the National Institutes of Health.
 Sadly, Pennsylvania's industrial history means many of those 11 million people were right here in our communities and neighborhoods.
 Asbestos exposure isn't limited to workers either—spouses and children may have been exposed as a result of fibers attaching to work clothes or outerwear.
-If you've been diagnosed with mesothelioma or lost a loved one, Handler, Henning & Rosenberg LLP wants to help.
+If you've been diagnosed with mesothelioma or lost a loved one, Handler, Henning & Rosenberg LLC wants to help.
 Our Pennsylvania mesothelioma attorneys have been fighting for injury victims since 1922.
 We're ready to fight for you.

 Harrisburg's Legacy of Asbestos Exposure